Hecto-Tech/.github/profile/README.md

 # Hecto

-Hecto is the future, Hecto is life.
+The future is in Hecto.